It Wasn't Me (Solé song)

-"It Wasn't Me" is the first second released from Solé's debut album, Skin Deep.
+"It Wasn't Me" is the first second released from Solé's debut album, Skin Deep, it was first released on March 14, 2000, to Urban radio after February magazines were promoting it the upcoming single.
 It was produced by Christopher "Tricky" Stewart and featured a guest verse from Ginuwine and the album version featured J-Weav.
 The song was a minor hit peaking at number three on the Billboard Bubbling Under Hot 100 chart, number forty-four on Billboard Hot R&B/Hip-Hop Songs chart, twenty-six on Billboard Mainstream R&B/Hip-Hop chart and nineteen on Billboard Rhythmic.